 Because the program is free to the schools and students, we are only able to offer it through generous support from the community.
-If you are interested in sponsoring a school, please contact Amelia Lerner, Development Director by email or phone at 404.523.3141 x 208.
+If you are interested in sponsoring a school, please contact Stephen Barwick, Development Director by email or phone at 404.523.3141 x 208.

 If you’re a teacher or school administrator and are interested in getting a specific local high school involved in this program, please contact René Dellefont, Associate Artistic Director by email.